arvindell/envful/README.md

 ### NPM

-You can install Envful using NPM, allowing you to run it from your projects scripts.
+You can install Envful using NPM, allowing you to run it from your project's scripts.

 ```bash
 npm install envful